-SR-22 insurance in Colorado isn’t a type of insurance but rather a certificate of financial responsibility that some drivers must file.
-It’s often required for individuals who have been convicted of certain driving-related offenses, such as DUI, driving without insurance, reckless driving or multiple traffic offenses.
+SR-22 insurance in Colorado is not an insurance policy.
+Rather, it’s a certificate proving financial responsibility that some drivers must submit to the state.
+It’s necessary for individuals who are found guilty of specific driving offenses, including DUI, driving without insurance and reckless driving.

 Your insurance company submits the SR-22 form to the Colorado Department of Motor Vehicles (DMV) on your behalf.
 It proves that you carry the minimum liability insurance required by the state.
 Make sure to keep your insurance active for the duration mandated by the court or DMV.

-This guide provides an overview of what SR-22 insurance covers in Colorado and how it can influence your annual premiums.
+In this guide, you’ll find what SR-22 insurance covers in Colorado and how it affects your annual premiums should you need one.

 Who needs an SR-22 in Colorado?